 Bonds come in many forms.
-Two you may have heard of are bail bonds and surety bonds.
-There is some overlap between the two, but also important differences.
-Most important of all, these two bonds ARE NOT interchangeable – you will need a bail bond in some situations and a surety bond in others.
-This blog explores the difference.
+You may have heard of bail bonds and surety bonds.
+So, what is the difference between a bail bond and a surety bond?
+There is some overlap between the two, but there are also important distinctions.
+Most important of all, these two bonds are not interchangeable – you will need a bail bond in some situations and a surety bond in others.
+Let’s explore the difference.

 What is a Bail Bond?

 When a judge sets a bail amount, the defendant in a criminal or civil trial may use a bail bond to pay what the judge requires.
-The defendant will pay around 10% of the bail amount, then provide enough collateral (property, real estate etc) to cover the remainder of the bond amount.
-If the defendant then fails to appear in court as required, they will forfeit the collateral provided to pay the full amount of the bail required.
-However, if the defendant appears in court as required, the bail bond dissolves at the conclusion of the trial and the defendant gets their collateral back.
-The bail bondsman keeps the 10% upfront fee.
+The defendant will pay around 10% of the bail amount, then provide enough collateral (property, real estate, etc.) to cover the remainder of the bond amount.
+If the defendant then fails to appear in court as required, the collateral provided will be forfeited to pay the full amount of the bail required.
+However, if the defendant appears in court with no violations, the bail bond dissolves at the conclusion of the trial and the defendant gets their collateral back.
+The bail bondsman keeps 10% of the upfront fee.

 What is a Surety Bond?